 The process of updating an FBI implementation of the ANSI/NIST-ITL 1-2011 standard involves many considerations as well as iterations of reviews and approvals.
 The EBTS is governed by the Advisory Policy Board (APB) process.
 Specifically, the Identification Services Subcommittee, Identification Services Coordination Group (ISCG), reviews drafts of the EBTS.
 This group provides comments, ranging from very specific to broad, to enhance the standard and provide opportunities for user feedback.
 The approval process takes into account the impact on legacy users, system contributors, and interoperability stakeholders, particularly when adding new information and changing functionalities.
 Changes to the EBTS require close coordination with users to articulate effects on programming, costs, business objectives, and other factors that need to be projected and reconciled accordingly.

-EBTS v10.0 and its cumulative Technical and Operational Updates (TOUs) contain the technical changes necessary for FBI/CJIS to deploy and support NGI Increment 4, which reached Full Operational Capability in the summer of 2014.
-TOUs are fully incorporated directly into the EBTS, with previous versions moved into the archive.
+EBTS v11.0 introduces the NGI Iris Service in Appendix S: Descriptors and Field Edit Specifications for Type-17 Logical Records.
+Future updates to EBTS 11.0 will be completed through Technical and Operational Updates (TOUs) and will be fully incorporated directly into the EBTS, with previous versions moved into the archive.
 In addition, a redline excerpt of the changes associated with the most recent TOU are provided for quick reference.
 Changes to the document are either deletions or insertions.
 Both are identified in red text and/or strikethrough font.
 All comments to this standard may be submitted via this website by using the 'Comment' button at the top of this web page.

 *You must have Adobe Reader to view a PDF file.